Wang Anyi

 Wang Anyi (born 6 March 1954) is a Chinese writer, vice-chair of the China Writers Association since 2006, and professor in Chinese Literature at Fudan University since 2004.

-Wang widely write novels, novellas, short stories and essays with diverse themes and topics.
+Wang widely writes novels, novellas, short stories and essays with diverse themes and topics.
 The majority of her works are set in Shanghai, where she lived and worked for the majority of her life.
 Wang also regularly writes about the countryside in Anhui, where she was "sent down" during the Cultural Revolution.
 Her works have been translated into English, German and French, and studied as zhiqing (educated youth), xungen (roots-searching), Haipai (Shanghai style), and dushi (urban, cosmopolitan) literature.

 Early life

 Wang was born in Nanjing in 1954, but moved to Shanghai with her mother when she was a year old.
+Her mother was the prominent writer Ru Zhijuan.
 Under the influence of her parents, she liked literature very much in childhood.
 After the Cultural Revolution, her parents were sent to labor camps.
 She read a large number of foreign works, Including Turgenev, Tolstoy, Gorky, Pushkin, Tazma and other writers classic works.